Without the 7 Feasts Of The Lord from Leviticus 23,

 Time” with God then culminates

 on the tenth day and is completed on the 11th day of Tishri with the “Year of Jubilee”, aka the “Millennial

 This is a time when everything is required to be returned to its original

 owner, i.e. God; Elohim.
 The Feast of Atonement typologically represents a time of judgment.

-Scripture; that is to say, they are intended to be times of meeting between God and man for "Holy Purposes".
-Each
+in Scripture; that is to say, they are intended to be times of meeting between God and man for "Holy Purposes".

-the Pharisees hypocrites because they were able to discern the signs of the seasons, but not the signs of His coming as proclaimed
+called the Pharisees hypocrites because they were able to discern the signs of the seasons, but not the signs of His coming

 The King is Coming!

 Granted it is hard it is to believe that God's Word is being completed in our day.
 The

 simple profoundness of it all is overwhelming to many.
 As an escape from facing such issues, they prefer